-- Hotels and similar accommodation where most units are occupied for one or two days and where any temperature control by a resident affects the heat stored in the room, consequently influencing the amount of heating a successor requires; - Homes, hospitals or other such buildings in which residents are effectively unable to change temperature settings or ventilation to meet their preferred comfort and cost level; - Buildings in which units are not adequately be closed off to ventilation flows to and from common areas; - Buildings with heat exchangers which heat more than one unit, e.g. where an under floor heating device also delivers significant heat through the ceiling of the premises below; - Central temperature control in buildings where residents are not given access to controls and there are no (thermostatic) valves on radiators; - Buildings with exclusive mechanical ventilation where residents cannot ventilate by allowing outside air in, e.g. through opening a window and where ventilation is via ducts provided with heat exchange with outgoing air.
+- Hotels and similar accommodation where most units are occupied for one or two days and where any temperature control by a resident affects the heat stored in the room, consequently influencing the amount of heating a successor requires; - Homes, hospitals or other such buildings in which residents are effectively unable to change temperature settings or ventilation to meet their preferred comfort and cost level; - Buildings in which units are not adequately be closed off to ventilation flows to and from common areas; - Buildings with heat exchangers which heat more than one unit, e.g. where an under floor heating device also delivers significant heat through the ceiling of the premises below; - Central temperature control in buildings where residents are not given access to controls and there are no (thermostatic) valves on radiators; TRVs can however be installed when sub-metering is introduced - Buildings with exclusive mechanical ventilation where residents cannot ventilate by allowing outside air in, e.g. through opening a window and where ventilation is via ducts provided with heat exchange with outgoing air.

-The building assessment procedure recommended here adjusts to any lack of control, both when applied to individual buildings and in the definition of exempted building classes.
+The building assessment procedure recommended here provides adjustments for any lack of control, both when applied to individual buildings and in the definition of exempted building classes.
 Examples of relevant cases that justify modifications to the general assessment approach are given in the table of "assessment modification criteria" (Annex, section 11.1).